 - a.
 Any competitor has the right to personally appeal against any decision, classification or judgment concerning him (even if he has not been a party thereto), provided that he informs the appeal court within the prescribed deadline. - b.
-The Directorate and Sports Reporter may appeal against decisions of the Stewards and decisions of the Sporting Tribunal. - c.
+The Directorate and Sportsprosecutor may appeal against decisions of the Stewards and decisions of the Sporting Tribunal. - c.
 The Tribunal, if it considers that the appeal is abusive, pronounces a licence suspension of at least one month and a fine of at least €500, each sentence being unsuspended. - d.
 An appeal against a decision of the Stewards never has a suspensive effect in matters of safety.
 In all other matters, an appeal can have a suspensive effect only if, at the request of an interested party, the Stewards have allowed this suspensive effect, giving special reasons for their decision. - e.
 An appeal against a decision of the Sporting Tribunal has a suspensive effect, except in matters of safety.
-However, in disciplinary matters, the Sporting Tribunal may decide that a possible appeal would not have a suspensive effect, giving special reasons for its decision. - f.
+However, in disciplinary matters, the Sporting Tribunal may decide that a possible appeal would not have a suspensive effect, giving special reasons for its decision.

+- f.
 Any dispute involving a foreign organiser, official, competitor, driver, or other licence-holder may form the subject of a new appeal before the International Court of Appeal, according to the rules of the International Sporting Code. - g.
-During an event run in Belgium within the framework of a foreign championship, an appeal comes under the competence of the ASN which registered this championship on the FIA calendar.
+During an event run in Belgium within the framework of a foreign championship, an appeal comes under the competence of the ASN which registered this championship on the FIA calendar. - h.
+WADA (World Anti-Doping Agency) may appeal against any judgment in connection with doping, within the dispensatory deadline corresponding to the later of the following dates:

-- h.
-WADA (World Anti-Doping Agency) may appeal against any judgment in connection with doping, within the dispensatory deadline corresponding to the later of the following dates: - 1) 21 days after the final date on which another party in the case could have appealed; or - 2) 21 days after receipt by WADA of the full dossier relating to the decision.
+1) 21 days after the final date on which another party in the case could have appealed; or a.
+Appeal against a decision of the Stewards:

+2) 21 days after receipt by WADA of the full dossier relating to the decision.